amplience/dc-demostore-core/docs/DeepDive.md

 ![Getting Image Statistics](../media/accelerated-media-get-statistics.png)

-The number of Amplience images in the page is displayed, and a summary graph is displayed in the Admin Panel with total sizes by image formats
+The number of Amplience images in the page is displayed, and a summary graph is displayed in the Admin Panel with total sizes by image formats.

+> Note: you should scroll down the current page to get all images due to lazy loading

 ### Image Statistics Details